thegreentimtam/Git-Screenplays/05 Fountain.md

 # Fountain

-Fountan is the format you'll use to write your screenplay.
+Fountain is the format you'll use to write your screenplay.
 Fountain files end in the `.fountain` extension.

 ## Set Up